pop-os/cosmic-flatpak/README.md

-# cosmic-flatpak
+# COSMIC Flatpak Repository

-COSMIC Flatpak Repository
+This repository hosts applets for COSMIC that may not be applicable for upload to flathub.